jfalcou/eve/doc/manual/functions/arithmetic/fma.rst

     The call ``fma(x, y, z)`` is similar to ``x*y+z``

-    But really conformant fused multiply/add also implies
+    But really conformant fused-multiply-add also implies

     - only one rounding